johngrahamreynolds/Physics/Solutions/README.md

 Over the years, there have been countless excellent courses taught on these subjects.
 For relevant topics below (like QFT), I have found lauded courses and their corresponding notes and semesterly agenda to aid in the direction of my learning.

 This folder houses latexed versions of selected solutions for my problem solving *since April 2022*.
-In more "formal" settings, I have solved lots of exercises in the regimes of general relativity and semi-classical quantum gravity.
+In more "formal" settings, I have solved lots of exercises in the regimes of general relativity and semi-classical gravity.
 While I hope to revisit this work eventually, I have priortized collecting here my most recent work on subjects with which I do not yet have a more complete background.

 ## Folders within include: